-However, this ansatz makes another problem discussed in the introduction.
+However, this ansatz causes another problem.
 Unlike $u^\mu(x)$, the magnetic flux $H(x)$ is not a dynamical field.
-Therefore we need to compensate the variation of $H(x)$ by an additional field which does not appear in the zeroth order.
-We denote such a field as $\delta F_{\mu\nu}$, defined by
+Therefore, we need to compensate for the variation of $H(x)$ by using an additional field that does not appear in the zeroth order.
+We denote such a field as $\delta F_{\mu\nu}$, which is defined by